• In partnership with John Reamer and Associates •

 What exactly do you do?
 I am an independent writer, photographer and video producer.
 I have no permanent residence, so I travel full-time, finding stories and telling them in a variety of ways.

 What’s your background?
 Before becoming a nomad, I worked in newspapers for more than a decade.
-I’m originally from North Carolina (and have lived in Boston and Detroit) but many of you know me from my time in Minneapolis, where I worked for the Minneapolis Star Tribune for eight years — first covering sports, then features, food and travel.
+I’m originally from North Carolina (and have lived and worked as a journalist in Boston and Detroit) but many of you know me from my time in Minneapolis, where I worked for the Minneapolis Star Tribune for eight years — first covering sports, then features, food and travel.
 I left my job in the summer of 2018 to work independently and travel.
 To do so, I broke my apartment lease, sold or gave away almost all of my belongings and set off with only a 40-liter backpack and little guarantee but lots of motivation.

 What motivated you to uproot your life and live like this?
 I have always loved telling stories and I have always loved to travel.
 At some point, I felt strongly that working within the natural confines of a company was restricting the kind of travel and storytelling that I was doing.
 I also knew that I couldn’t afford to keep a residence — and the kind of community and normalcy that comes with it — and travel, too.
 So I made the decision to go all-in on this life and see where it takes me.
 I think many of us assume that for nomads, constant change, upheaval and unfamiliarity is natural.
 For me, it isn’t always.
 I get tired, I get lonely, I crave routine and the network of friends and family I left.
 But I think there is a power to pulling yourself out of your comfort zone and finding new ways to live.
 I also think all of us should be a little more uncomfortable a little more often, and should have the opportunity to better understand the way others live and the way they see the world around them.
 Travel is essentially the cultural, historical and socio-economical education most of us did not receive when we were in school.